spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/3-data-flow-stream.md

 docker://springcloudstream/usage-cost-logger-rabbit:0.0.1-SNAPSHOT
 ```

-You can register these applications as described in the application registration step [described earlier](#application-registration).
+You can register these applications, as described in the application registration step [described earlier](#application-registration).

 #### Stream Deployment